Why consider financial coaching?

 Financial coaching means facing your fears

 The more you think you should know about managing your finances, the harder it is to “face your fears”.
 Do you dread bill paying time?
 Do you worry what might be in the mail?
 Maybe you are one of those people who wakes up in the middle of the night wondering how you will make it through to retirement, or through the month, or even through the week or the next day.
-Although, you may be considered successful, you may still think you are not where you should be financially.
+And maybe you are among the many people who may be considered successful with your finances. but are not satisfied with your relationship with money or may think you are not where you should be financially.

 Statistics show that almost 80% of Americans live paycheck to paycheck (CareerBuilder, 2017) and about 70% of us don’t even have a budget (FPU Member Survey, 2017).
 And we worry when the unexpected crisis comes (and we’ve experienced a few of late).
 So if you are worrying or unsatisfied with your finances, you’re not alone.
 But it can still be embarrassing to lay it all on the line and get the help you need.
 However, if you don’t eventually face your fears sooner, it is likely to be much worse later.